Heart Health: How to Prevent Heart Disease Before It Starts

 Medications and Heart Disease Prevention

-When lifestyle changes are not enough, medications may be required:
+When lifestyle changes are not enough, medications may be required with life style changes:

 - Blood pressure medications